 If Mortality, please describe the number, nature and location of injuries observed (e.g., lacerations, visible blood, missing or injured appendages).
 If no injuries observed, please write “No injuries observed.”

-If Mortality, please describe where on the body and how the animal was wrapped in the gear.
+If Mortality, was gear left on the animal?
+If so, approximately how much?
+Please describe the type of gear (e.g. material and speculations), where on the body, and how the animal was wrapped in the gear.
+If no gear was left on the animal, please write “No gear observed.”

 Part 4 – Interaction Details

-Please describe in detail the nature of the interaction behaviors you observed (e.g., stealing farmed fish, consuming fish feed, hooked or entangled in nets or cages, begging, eating discarded fish, ).
+Please describe in detail the nature of the interaction behaviors you observed (e.g., stealing farmed fish, consuming fish feed, hooked or entangled in nets or cages, begging, eating discarded fish, resting on cage).

 Was any fishing gear lost due to an interaction with the animal(s)?